-On July 31, 2012, Navios Partners entered into the July 2012 Credit Facility for \$290,450.
-The July 2012 Credit Facility was entered into to refinance and merge Navios Partners' two existing facilities consisting of the Credit Facility, as amended, and the May 2011 Credit Facility.
-The July 2012 Credit Facility matures on November 30, 2017.
-In December 2012, Navios Partners amended the July 2012 Credit Facility to prepay \$24,600.
-The prepayment will be applied in partial settlement of the next installments.
-As of December 31, 2012 the outstanding balance was \$256,634 and is repayable in 20 installments in various amounts during the term of the July 2012 Credit Facility consisting of \$5,006 (five quarterly installments), \$6,967 (13 quarterly installments) and \$11,829 (two quarterly installments) with a final payment of \$117,375.
+In June 2013, Navios Partners amended the July 2012 Credit Facility and prepaid \$101,614 from the proceeds of the Term Loan B facility.
+The prepayment was applied in partial settlement of the next 16 installments.
+As of December 31, 2013, the outstanding balance was \$100,020 and is repayable in 16 installments, plus a final payment, in various amounts during the term of the July 2012 Credit Facility consisting of \$496 (five quarterly installments), \$3,456 (nine quarterly installments), \$2,346 (one quarterly installment) and \$5,867 (one quarterly installment) with a final payment of \$58,223.
 The July 2012 Credit Facility bears interest at rates ranging from 180 to 205 bps per annum (depending on the loan amount compared to the security value) plus, depending on the length of the interest period, either LIBOR or the actual cost of funds.
-The refinancing of this facility was accounted for as debt modification in accordance with ASC470 Debt.
+The refinancing of this facility was accounted for as a debt modification in accordance with ASC470 Debt and an amount of \$1,319 was written-off from the deferred financing fees.